GeoResources Journal for Resources, Mining, Tunnelling, Geotechnics, Equipment and Energy

 In the building sector, BIM has already proven that it brings benefits such as higher efficiency and transparency, more collaboration among project stakeholders, significant time and cost savings as well as reduction of the project risks.
 However, the examples of the rail projects – Metro Green Line in Qatar and Northwest Rail Link in Australia, where BIM is being implemented successfully – show that the infrastructure industry also has potential to benefit from innovative methods such as BIM.
 The five main components of BIM – technology, people, process, policy and management – are explained.
 Interest from the public sector across different countries is steadily rising in mandating BIM on a national scale.
 Education and further education opportunities are in great demand and consequently addressed in this article.

-Citation Page: 14–17
+Page: 14–17

 “Construction Site App” for Communication between Site and Oice in Infrastructure Projects